kevinmershon/alexa-bitstamp-portfolio-balance/README.md

 Dependencies
 --
-- Python 2.X (due to changed in HMAC implementation in PyAlgoTrade)
+- Python 2.X (due to alterations in HMAC implementation required by PyAlgoTrade)
 - PyAlgoTrade

 Installation & Configuration